rsksmart/ri-aggregation/docs/tokens.md

 ### **_JS SDK side batch processing_**

-The server makes a distinction betwwen batches with:
+The server makes a distinction betwen batches that use:

-- only a single token type used to pay the fee with (_feeToken_)
+- a single token type to pay fees with (_feeToken_) (has to be a single )
-- having more than one type of the fee token
+- multiple fee token types

 #### Single fee token type

 The process will
 [calculate](https://github.com/rsksmart/rif-rollup/blob/main/core/bin/zksync_api/src/api_server/tx_sender.rs#L729) the
 batch cost (standard operation type cost + zero-knowledge-proof cost per chunk (operation type)) with price per wei provided by a fee ticker.
-This the server then checks against the amount sent by the user.
+The server then checks this value against the amount sent by the user.
 The submission will fail if this value is higher than the user submitted fee (plus some [constant upscaling](https://github.com/rsksmart/rif-rollup/blob/main/core/bin/zksync_api/src/api_server/tx_sender.rs#L749) to compensate for price fluctuations).